Sorbs: Domowina

-Symbol of Domowina: On a red background, three silver linden leaves grow from a tree trunk with eight roots.

 The Domowina, founded in 1912 (a poetic Sorbian term for “homeland”), is the umbrella organization of local chapters, five regional associations, and twelve Sorbian associations active at a supraregional level, with a total of around 7,300 members.
 Members who are part of more than one affiliated association may be counted multiple times.

 Foundation for the Sorbian People

 The Foundation for the Sorbian People (Załožba za serbski lud) serves as a joint instrument of the federal government and the states of Brandenburg and Saxony to support the preservation, development, promotion, and dissemination of the Sorbian language, culture, and traditions as an expression of the Sorbian people's identity.

 It was initially established in 1991 by decree as a non-legally-capable public foundation within the Protestant Church of Lohsa.
 Recognizing that the Sorbian people have no kin-state outside the Federal Republic of Germany, and based on the obligations declared in Protocol Note No. 14 to Article 35 of the Unification Treaty, the necessary material framework was thus created.
 With the signing of the State Treaty between Brandenburg and Saxony on the establishment of the Foundation for the Sorbian People on August 28, 1998, the foundation was granted legal capacity.
 At the same time, the first funding agreement between the federal government and the states of Brandenburg and Saxony was signed, valid until the end of 2007.
 Based on the Second Funding Agreement of July 10, 2009, the foundation has since received annual contributions from Saxony, Brandenburg, and the federal government to fulfill its mission.
 This agreement was valid until December 31, 2013.
 Until the third agreement was concluded in 2016, the funding amount was determined annually.

 The annual funding amount set until 2013 was €16.8 million, divided as follows: Federal Government: €8.2 million, Saxony: €5.85 million and Brandenburg: €2.77 million.

-The largest shares of the foundation’s budget went to:
+The largest shares of the foundation's budget went to: